What to say during Clearing

 Once you've received a verbal offer from a university you're interested in, you need to add your choice to your UCAS Hub.

-You will also need to update your student finance.
+You'll also need to update your student finance.
 Alternatively, if you haven't applied for your student finance yet, read our guide on applying for student finance after you've missed the deadline.